Who can vote?

 Can I register in person?

-Yes, you may register at the Putnam County Board of Elections, Monday through Thursday from 8:00 A.M. to 6:00 P.M. and Fridays from 8 A.M. to 5 P.M.
+Yes, you may register at the Putnam County Board of Elections, Monday through Friday from 9 A.M. to 5 P.M.
 If you do not receive your voter acknowledgment card within 2 to 3 weeks of completing your application, we suggest you contact the Board of Elections at (845) 808-1300.

 Do I have to register every year?